-Abu Dhabi HSBC Championship Betting Tips
+Abu Dhabi Championship Golf Betting Tips

 The ever cosmopolitan European Tour heads out to the gulf this week for one of its richest and most prestigious tournaments at the Abu Dhabi HSBC Championship.
-The now iconic falcon shaped clubhouse that overlooks the 18th green at the Abu Dhabi Golf Club has become as much of a symbol of European Tour golf as the bridge over the Swilken Burn, and it has overlooked some high profile and high quality victors in the last 14 years.
-The likes of Paul Casey, Rickie Fowler, and Tommy Fleetwood (twice) have all held this trophy.
+The now-iconic falcon-shaped clubhouse that overlooks the 18th green at the Abu Dhabi Golf Club has become as much of a symbol of European Tour golf as the bridge over the Swilken Burn, and it has overlooked some high profile and high-quality victors in the last 15 years.
+The likes of defending champion Lee Westwood, Rickie Fowler, and Tommy Fleetwood (twice) have recently held this trophy.

 Abu Dhabi is an open, long, flat, and very exposed course and the performance and degree of difficulty is, as with many courses in the region, dictated by the elements.
-Despite being regularly lengthened and toughened (see more bunkering and added trees) since it was first opened, as Fleetwood and Lowry have shown in the past couple of years, the course is still susceptible to low scoring and will be attacked throughout the week by this field if the wind doesn't blow significantly (which it isn't forecast to).
-From the tee there are hazards, but the issue is that the players have to stray so far from the substantial fairways to find them.
-Over 50 fairway bunkers, some mean rough, and a couple of saltwater lakes are all in play at various times in the landing areas, but only the most errant of shots is likely to be punished.
+Despite being regularly lengthened and toughened (see more bunkering and added trees) since it was first opened, as Fleetwood and Lowry have shown in the past couple of years, the course is still susceptible to low scoring.
+It will be attacked throughout the week by this field if the wind doesn't blow significantly (which it isn't forecast to).
+There are hazards from the tee, but the issue is that the players have to stray so far from the substantial fairways to find them.
+Over 50 fairway bunkers, some mean rough, and a couple of saltwater lakes are all in play at various times in the landing areas, but only the most errant of shots are likely to be punished.

 Last Five Winners